isomerpages/jointpoly-ace/_programmes-and-events/TLMP.md

 **What is the programme about?**

-TLMP provides the T&L mentors an opportunity to deepen learning through cross-poly learning experiences.
+TLMP provides the T&L mentors across five polytechnics an opportunity to deepen learning through cross-poly learning experiences.
 The TLMP will build a community of reflective T&L champions to grow T&L excellence in the polytechnic sector.
 The programme focuses on improving T&L leadership in the areas of:
 * Discovering professional identity
 * Developing T&L expertise
 * Driving coaching for T&L quality and innovation